uwmadisoncals/cals-main-plugins/accordion-shortcodes/readme.txt

         </div>
     </div>

-= Advanced Settings =

-There are a few [advances settings](http://wordpress.org/plugins/accordion-shortcodes/other_notes/) for the plugin.

 == Installation ==
 1. Upload the 'accordion-shortcodes' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the Plugins menu in WordPress.
 3. Add the shortcodes to your content.
-4. Add some [CSS](http://wordpress.org/plugins/accordion-shortcodes/other_notes/#Other-Notes) to your theme's stylesheet to make the accordion look the way you want.

 == Frequently Asked Questions ==